avaneev/prvhash/README.md

 PRVHASH is a hash function that generates a [uniform pseudo-random number sequence](https://en.wikipedia.org/wiki/Pseudorandom_number_generator) derived from the message.
-PRVHASH is conceptually similar to [`keccak`](https://en.wikipedia.org/wiki/SHA-3) and [`RadioGatun`](https://en.wikipedia.org/wiki/RadioGat%C3%BAn) schemes, but is a completely different implementation of such concept.
+PRVHASH is conceptually similar (in the sense of using a pseudo-random number sequence has a hash) to [`keccak`](https://en.wikipedia.org/wiki/SHA-3) and [`RadioGatun`](https://en.wikipedia.org/wiki/RadioGat%C3%BAn) schemes, but is a completely different implementation of such concept.
 PRVHASH is both a ["randomness extractor"](https://en.wikipedia.org/wiki/Randomness_extractor)